MicrosoftDocs/power-automate-docs/flow-docs/apply-to-each.md

   - flowmaker
   - enduser
 ---
-# Use the apply to each action in Microsoft Flow to process a list of items periodically
+# Use the apply to each action in Power Automate to process a list of items periodically
 [!INCLUDE [view-pending-approvals](includes/cc-rebrand.md)]
 Many triggers can immediately start a flow based on an event such as when a new email arrives in your inbox.
 These triggers are great, but sometimes you want to run a flow that queries a data source on a predefined schedule, taking certain actions based on the properties of the items in the data source.
 To do this, your flow can be started on a schedule (such as once per day) and use a loop action such as **Apply to each** to process a list of items.
 For example, you could use **Apply to each** to update records from a database or list of items from Microsoft SharePoint.